 Past findings show deployed Veterans reported a higher prevalence of unexplained multisymptom illness and poorer health than non-deployed Veterans.

-View more publications from the Epidemiology Program.
+View more research from the Epidemiology Program.

-VA’s War Related Illness and Injury Study Center (WRIISC) offers services to combat Veterans, families, and healthcare providers on deployment-related health concerns.
+VA's War Related Illness and Injury Study Center (WRIISC) offers services to combat Veterans, families, and health care providers on deployment-related health concerns.
 Also, the WRIISC conducts research that looks at post-deployment health issues and medically unexplained symptoms.

 The Institute of Medicine (IOM) of the National Academy of Sciences is a non-government organization that evaluates scientific literature and provides advice.
 By law, VA contracts with the IOM to scientifically review evidence for possible connections between Gulf War Veterans' illnesses and exposure to toxic agents, environmental or wartime hazards, or preventive medicine during military service.

 Find out more about IOM reports and VA findings.

 Congress created the Research Advisory Committee (RAC) on Gulf War Veterans’ Illnesses in 1998 to make recommendations to the Secretary of Veterans Affairs about government research on health effects of military service during the Gulf War.
 View recently funded research studies and recently published research articles.

 Read about the November 2008 RAC report and VA's conclusions.

 DeployMed ResearchLINK is a central resource of information on federally funded medical research related to Gulf War deployments.
 DeployMed ResearchLINK is a collaborative effort of the Department of Defense, Department of Veterans Affairs, and Department of Health and Human Services.